 MCM-I focused on the role of physical constraints on the structure and function of the ecosystem.
 Our research indicated that small changes in temperature and albedo are amplified by large non-linear changes in hydrological cycle that propagate through the ecosystem.
 The central hypothesis of MCM-II was that the legacy, or memory of past climate change upon the landscape, strongly overprints present ecological conditions in MCM.
 These legacies include ancient lacustrine organic matter now available to the soil ecosystem and concentrated, ancient nutrients in the lakes that support present day phytoplankton productivity.
 Results obtained in MCM-II further implied that biodiversity and related ecosystem processes are controlled by a balance between legacies of past climates and contemporary processes.
 Research in MCM-III continued to investigate the MCM as a climate sensitive "end-member" ecosystem, and began to focus on the roles of legacy and extant process on contemporary biodiversity and ecosystem structure and function.
-MCM IV intends to focus on the hypothesis that climate warming in the McMurdo Dry Valley ecosystem will amplify connectivity among landscape units, leading to enhanced coupling of nutrient cycles across landscapes, and increased biodiversity and productivity within the ecosystem.
+MCM IV focused on the hypothesis that climate warming in the McMurdo Dry Valley ecosystem will amplify connectivity among landscape units, leading to enhanced coupling of nutrient cycles across landscapes, and increased biodiversity and productivity within the ecosystem.
+MCM V will explore ecosystem responses to amplified landscape connectivity in the MDVs.